 Rules and regulations of the Mining Institute of Scotland

-The Mining Institute of Scotland is a regional society of the Institute of Materials, Minerals & Mining.
+The Mining Institute of Scotland is an Affiliated Society of the Institute of Materials, Minerals & Mining.
 Nevertheless, The Mining Institute of Scotland is also a private limited company registered in Scotland with Number 311798.

 To the extent that any Regulation is shown to be inconsistent with a requirement of the Memorandum of Association or the Articles of Association of the company that Regulation shall be of no effect.